-- Pesticide Protection: The Administration for Children & Families outlines ten tips to protect children from lead and pesticide poisoning.
+- Pesticide Protection: The EPA's page about protecting children from pesticide poisoning.

 - Mosquito Control: A good place to learn about mosquito control.

-- Pest Control: The US Department of Health & Human Services provides brief information on pest control.
+- Do's and Don'ts of Pest Control: The EPA's page that provies brief information on pest control.

 - Home Improvements: The HUD offers information on federal loan programs, community-based programs, and consumer information for home improvements.

-- Home Improvement Guide: Seminole County offers resources for people who are interested in home improvement.
+- Home Improvement Guide: The FTC's guide for home improvement.